Hindi Tamil

 Chapter 2.
 The Universal Teachings of Bhagavad Gétä

-Thus, the mighty warrior, Arjuna becomes confused and surrenders unto the Supreme Lord as His disciple.
-Then, the Lord begins His teachings about the fundamental distinction between the eternal living being and the temporary material body.
-Thereafter, the Lord explains about the process of transmigration of eternal living being from one material body to another, the selfless activities performed in the form of prescribed duties for the pleasure of the Supreme and the characteristics of a self-realized person.
+Arjuna, the mighty warrior becomes thus confused and surrenders unto the Supreme Personality of Godhead as His disciple.
+Thereafter, the Lord begins His teachings about the fundamental difference between the eternal living being and the temporary material body.
+Then, the Lord explains the process of transmigration of the eternal living being from one material body to another, the selfless-activities performed for the pleasure of the Supreme in the form of prescribed duties and the characteristics of a self-realized devotee.

 Bg.
-2.1 – Seeing Arjuna become overwhelmed with compassion and his eyes filled with tears and mind overcome with grief, the Supreme Lord spoke the following words.
+2.1 – Saïjaya said to Dhåtaräñöra:: Thus, seeing Arjuna become overwhelmed with compassion his eyes full of tears and his mind overcome with grief, Madhusüdanah (Kåñëa) spoke the following words.

 Bg.
-2.2 – The Supreme Personality of Godhead said: In the hour of crisis, O Arjuna, from where these lamentations have come upon you?
-It does not befit a man who knows the actual goal of life nor it leads you to higher destination; but to infamy.
+2.2, 3 – The Supreme Personality of Godhead said: O Arjuna, in the hour of crisis from where these lamentations have come upon you?
+It does not befit a man who knows the actual goal of life; nor it leads you to higher destination but to infamy.

 Bg.
-2.4, 5 – How can I counterattack, O Madhusüdana, my worshipable elders like Bhéñma and Droëa with my arrows?
+2.4, 5 – O Madhusüdana!
+How can I counterattack my worshipable elders like Bhéñma and Droëa with my arrows?
 It would be better to earn my livelihood by begging than to live at the cost of their lives.
-Though they are yearning for worldly gains, they are our superiors.
-If they are killed, then everything we may enjoy will be tainted with blood.
+Eventhough they are yearning for worldly gains they are our superiors.
+If they are killed, then everything that we enjoy will be tainted with blood.

 7

 Bg.
 2.6, 7 – I am unable to understand which one is better – conquering them or being conquered by them.
-Now, I am completely bewildered about my prescribed duties because of my miserly weakness and I have lost all of my composure.
-In this condition, I am asking You for certain which one is better.
-I am taking the complete shelter of You as a surrendered disciple, please instruct me.
+Now, I am totally confused about my prescribed duties because of my miserly weakness and I have lost all of my composure.
+In this condition, I am asking You for certain which one is better and taking the complete shelter of You as a surrendered disciple.
+Please instruct me.

 Bg.
-2.8 – I could not find any means to drive away this grief which is drying up my senses and it cannot be dispeled even if I win a prosperous and unrivaled kingdom like demigods.
+2.8 – I am not finding any means to drive away this grief which is drying up my senses and it cannot be dispelled even if I win a prosperous and unrivaled kingdom like demigods.

 Bg.
-2.9, 10 – Speaking thus, Guòäkeçaù (Arjuna) said, “O Govinda!
+2.9, 10 – Speaking thus Guòäkeçaù (Arjuna) said, “O Govinda!
 I shall not fight”, and became silent.
-At that time, smiling in the midst of both the armies, the Supreme Lord spoke to grief-stricken Arjuna as follows.
+At that time, smiling in the midst of both the armies, the Supreme Personality of Godhead spoke to grief stricken Arjuna as follows.

 Bg.
-2.11 – The Supreme Personality of Godhead said: You are speaking learned words but you are lamenting for something not worthy of grief.
+2.11 – The Supreme Personality of Godhead said: Though you are speaking learned words you are lamenting for something not worthy of grief.
 One who is learned, laments neither for the living nor for the dead.

 Bg.
-2.14 – The nonpermanent appearance and disappearance of happiness and distress (due to the reactions of one’s past activities) are like the appearance and disappearance of summer and winter seasons, O Kaunteya.
-They are experienced only because of sense perception, O Bhärata.
-One should learn to tolerate them without being disturbed.
+2.14 – The nonpermanent appearance and disappearance of happiness and distress (due to the reactions of one’s past activities), O Kaunteya, are like the appearance and disappearance of summer and winter seasons.
+They are only experienced because of sense perception, O Bhärata.
+You should learn to tolerate them, without being disturbed.

 8

 Bg.
-2.16 to 18 – The consciousness of the living being pervades the entire material body (by which the material body seems to be alive); otherwise, the material body by itself is just dead matter.
+2.16 to 18 – [Due to the (awakened or dormant) consciousness of the eternal living being (which pervades the entire material body) the material body seems to be alive; otherwise, the material body by itself is just dead matter.]
 The temporary material body of the eternal living being is sure to come to an end, therefore, stand up and fight, O Bhärata.

 Bg.
-2.19 to 21 – For the indestructible eternal living being, there is neither birth nor death; only the material body takes birth and dies repeatedly.
+2.19 to 21 – For the (imperishable) eternal living being, there is neither birth nor death; only the material body takes birth and dies repeatedly.

 Bg.
 2.23 to 30 – The eternal living being can never be cut by weapon nor burned by fire nor moistened by water nor withered by wind.
-However, O Mahä-bäho, even if you think that the living being takes birth and dies, still you have no reason to lament because one who has taken his birth is sure to die and after his death he is sure to take birth again.
+O Mahä-bäho, however, even if you think that the living being takes birth and dies, still you have no reason to lament because one who has taken his birth is sure to die and he is sure to take birth again.

 9

 Bg.
-2.31 to 36 – Considering your specific duty as a kñatriya, you should know that there is no better engagement for you than fighting (against adharma, the irreligious principles).
+2.31 to 36 – By considering your specific duty, as a kñatriya, you should know that there is no better engagement for you than fighting (against the irreligious principles, adharma).
 If you fail to perform your prescribed duty, then certainly you will incur sin.
 People will always speak of your infamy and for a respectable person dishonor is worse than death.
 The great warriors who have highly honored your name & fame will think that you have left the battle out of fear.
 What can be more painful than this?

 Bg.
-2.37, 38 – Either you achieve victory and attain the kingdom or you achieve a glorious death and attain a higher destination, O Kaunteya.
-Therefore, with determination stand-up and fight without considering happiness or distress, loss or gain, victory or defeat – thus, you never incur any sin.
+2.37, 38 – O Kaunteya, either you achieve a victory in battle and achieve the kingdom or you achieve a glorious death and achieve a higher destination.
+Therefore, with determination stand-up and fight without considering happiness or distress, loss or gain, victory or defeat – thus, by doing so you never incur sin.

 Bg.
-2.39 – Till now, I have described to you in terms of säìkhya-yoga, the analytical study of activities, O Pärtha.
-Now, I describe to you in terms of performing the activities without having any desires for fruitive results.
-If one performs his prescribed duties with the help of this knowledge, then he will certainly free himself from the bondage of work.
+2.39 – O Pärtha, I have described to you, till now, in terms of säìkhya-yoga, the analytical study of activities.
+Now, I am going to describe in terms of performing the activities without having any desires for fruitive results.
+If one performs his prescribed duties with the help of this knowledge, then certainly he will free himself from the bondage of work.

 10

 Bg.
-2.44 – Those whose mind is too attached to sense enjoyment and material opulence, the firm determination for devotional service does not take place.
+2.44 – Those whose mind is too attached to sense enjoyment and heavanly opulence, for them the firm determination for pure devotional service does not take place.

 Bg.
-2.45, 46 – Vedas in general deal with the subject matter of three modes of material nature (the subject matter of actions and its reactions), O Arjuna.
-You be transcendental to them and be always situated on the platform of devotional service and be always free from dualities and anxieties for gain and safety and thus, be established in the self.
+2.45, 46 – Vedas in general deal with the subject matter of three modes of material nature (i.e. the subject matter of action and its reactions), O Arjuna.
+You be transcendental to them and be always situated on the platform of pure devotional service and be always free from dualities and anxieties for gain and safety and thus be established in the self.

 Bg.
-2.47 – O Arjuna, you have the privileges to perform your prescribed duties but you do not have the privileges to enjoy the fruits of your labor (i.e. you can utilize them for your basic needs but not for sense enjoyments).
+2.47 – O Arjuna, you have the privileges to perform your prescribed duties but you do not have the privileges to enjoy the fruits of your labor (i.e., you can utilize them to fulfill your bodily needs but certainly not to fulfill your desires (for sense enjoyments)).
 Never become attached to the results of your activities, for they are stringently controlled by the three modes of material nature (based on the reactions of your past activities).
-Also, never become attached to not performing your prescribed duties.
+And also you never become attached to not performing your prescribed duties.

 11

 Bg.
-2.48 to 50 – O Dhanaïjaya, keep all the materialistic fruitive activities at far distance by performing your prescribed duty devotedly (i.e. without any tinge of ulterior motivations).
+2.48 to 50 – O Dhanaïjaya, keep all the materialistic fruitive activities at far distance (by performing your prescribed duty devotedly without any tinge of ulterior motivations by keeping the Supreme Lord at centre).
 Those who want to enjoy the fruits of their labor are misers.

 Bg.
-2.51 to 53 – One whose intelligence does not get disturbed by the flowery words of Vedas and is uninterested in all kinds of Vedic rituals, is steadily fixed in the unflinching devotional service.
+2.51 to 53 – One whose intelligence does not get disturbed by the flowery words of Vedas and does not get inclined to any kinds of Vedic ritual, is said to be steadily fixed in the unflinching devotional service.

 Bg.
 2.54 – Arjuna inquired: O Keshava!
 What are the behaviours of those whose mind and intelligence are thus fixed?

 Bg.
-2.55 – The Supreme Personality of Godhead said: One who has given up his desires altogether for sense gratification and whose mind finds satisfaction in the self alone, O Pärtha, he is said to be in pure consciousness.
+2.55 – The Supreme Personality of Godhead said: One who has given up his desires, O Pärtha, altogether (for sense gratification) and whose mind finds satisfaction in the self alone, he is said to be in pure consciousness.

 Bg.
-2.56, 57 – As long as the conditioned living being possesses a material body, he is sure to experience the dualities of material existence like happiness and distress, good and bad, success and failure, etc., (based on the reactions of his past activities).
-One who is not affected by such dualities, neither praising them nor hating them, is said to be firmly fixed in perfect knowledge.
+2.56, 57 – As long as the conditioned living being possesses a material body he is sure to experience the dualities of material existence like happiness and distress, good and bad, success and failure, etc (because of his past activities).
+One who is not affected by such dualities, neither praising them nor hating them, is said to be fixed firmly in perfect knowledge.

 12

 Bg.
-2.58 – As the tortoise withdraws its limbs within its shell, similarly one who is able to withdraw his senses from its objects, is said to be firmly fixed in perfect consciousness.
+2.58 to 61 – As a tortoise withdraws its limbs within its shell, similarly one who withdraws his senses from its objects, is said to be fixed firmly in perfect consciousness.

 Bg.
-2.62 to 68 – By contemplating the objects of senses, one develops attachment towards them.
-By such attachment lust develops and anger arises.
-From anger, one’s memory gets bewildered and thus, he looses his intelligence, and falls down into the material pool again.
+2.62 to 68 – By contemplating the objects of his senses, one develops attachment towards them.
+By such attachments lust develops and anger arises by which one’s memory gets bewildered and thus he looses his intelligence, and falls down into the material pool again.

 Bg.
-2.69 – What is considered to be the night for all the living beings is the time of awakening for a self-controlled, similarly what is considered to be the night for a self-controlled is the time of awakening for all the living beings.
+2.69 – What is considered to be the night for all the conditioned living beings is considered to be the time of awakening for a self-controlled, and what is considered to be the night for a self-controlled is considered to be the time of awakening for all the conditioned living beings.

 Bg.
-2.70 – As the ever-full steady-ocean does not get disturbed by the incessant flow of rivers, similarly one who does not get disturbed by the incessant flow of his desires (which occur due to the reactions of his past activities) can alone attain peace; not one who strives to satisfy them.
+2.70 – As the ever-full steady-ocean does not get disturbed by the incessant flow of rivers, similarly one who does not get disturbed by the incessant flow of his desires (due to the reactions of his past activities), can alone attain peace; not who strives to satisfy them.

 Bg.
-2.71, 72 – After giving up his desires for sense enjoyment, one who lives without any sense of proprietorship and false ego – he alone can attain real peace.
-When one is thus situated even at the time of death, he attains the kingdom of God.
+2.71, 72 – [After giving up his desires (for sense enjoyment)] One who lives without any sense of proprietorship and false ego – he alone can attain real peace.
+If one is thus situated (even at the time of death), he attains the kingdom of God.

 13